moredip/blog.thepete.net/source/_posts/2013-09-13-assertions-in-page-objects.markdown

 end
 ```

 Here we just repeatedly search for an account with the expected name and balance, pausing briefly each time we loop.
-In a real spin assert implementation we would eventually time out and raise an exception to fail the test after spinning for a while.
+In a real spin assert implementation we would eventually time out and raise an exception to fail the test after spinning unsuccessfully for a while.

 ## Implicit Spin Asserts